g-ongenae/assert-or-boom/doc/or/orLoopDetected.md

 # orLoopDetected

-Throw a Boom.Loop Detected if the previous assertions where false.
+Throw a Boom.Loop Detected if the previous assertions were false.

 ## Skeleton